Pacific Rim (video game): Reception

 The game was met with mixed to negative reviews.
 It has a Metacritic score of 39 out of 100, based on 14 reviews.
 Jake Magee of IGN gave it a mediocre rating of 5.3, calling it "a flimsy movie tie-in that chooses to concentrate on repetitive and nonsensical story missions."
 Ben Rayner of Xboxer360 gave it a score of 60 out of 100, calling it "a 'freemium' game disguised as an XBLA game."

 Pacific Rim: The Mobile Game

-Pacific Rim: The Mobile Game is a 2013 video game developed by Reliance Games and Behaviour Interactive for iOS and Android smartphone platforms.
+Pacific Rim: The Mobile Game was a 2013 video game developed by Reliance Games and Behaviour Interactive for iOS and Android smartphone platforms.
 According to Reliance Games' chief executive Manish Agarwal, the game is set before the events of the film, and the company worked extensively with director Guillermo del Toro in the game's design and testing.
+It was delisted from the App Store in 2016.

 Gameplay

 During battle, the player uses the on-screen buttons to block or dodge a Kaiju attack.
 Once the Kaiju gives an opening, the player swipes the screen to execute an attack.
 The campaign spans 30 missions, with the player earning cash to upgrade their Jaeger by changing parts or buying single-use power-ups.
 Cash can also be collected to buy more powerful Jaegers.